mozilla/active-data-recipes/README.md

 Prints stats on what percentage of try pushes are being scheduled with various different mechanisms over the last week.
 The date range can be modified the same as the `hours_on_try` recipe.

+## Try Users

+    adr try_users

+Prints stats on how often individual users are pushing to try over the last week.
+The date range can be modified the same as the `hours_on_try` recipe.

 [0]: https://github.com/klahnakoski/ActiveData/blob/dev/docs/jx_time.md